JanLahmann/Qoffee-Maker/QoffeeMaker Instructions/QoffeeMakerInstructions.md

      -  Hot chocolate (bags for one cup)
      -  Tea
      -  Water (for the coffee machines tank)
+     -  Cleaning tabs for the coffee machine

 - Dimensions: Breadth: 1.5-2m, Depth: 0.8m, Heigth: 1.2m
 - Power: minimum 4 power outlets; total about 1600W (~ 7A, 230V)
-- Internet: Ethernet or WI-FI Connection to the Internet is neccessary; Network should be allowing repeaters/access points
+- Internet: Ethernet or WI-FI Connection to the Internet is neccessary; Network should be allowing repeaters/access points; Hotspots via your mobile phone are also possible

 1. Build up the different parts independently (coffee machine, RasQberry, touchscreen monitor, Router) and connect them to a power outlet (total: 1600W (~ 7A, 230V))
 > ![PowerOutlet](QoffeeMaker12.jpg)